graphistry/graphistry-cli/hardware-software.md

 Graphistry requires [NVIDIA RAPIDS](https://rapids.ai/)-compatible  GPUs.
 The following GPUs, Pascal and later (Pascal, Tesla, Turing, Volta, RTX) are known to work with Graphistry:

-* P100, V100, RTX
+* T4, P100, V100, RTX, A100
 * ...
 Found both in DGX and DGX2

 The GPU should provide 1+ GB of memory per concurrent user.
-At 4GB of GPU RAM is required, and 12GB+ is recommended.
+A minimum of 4GB of GPU RAM is required, and 12GB+ is recommended.
 For help evaluating GPUs, we recommend reaching out to the Graphistry team or the [RAPIDS.ai community](https://rapids.ai/community.html).

 ### CPU Cores & CPU RAM